chvonrohr/k8s-cicd/solution/README.md

 # example: show secrets

-$(kubectl get secret --namespace letsboot letsboot-queue -o jsonpath="{.data.rabbitmq-password}" | base64 --decode)
-$(kubectl get secret --namespace letsboot letsboot-database-mariadb -o jsonpath="{.data.mariadb-password}" | base64 --decode)
+kubectl get secret --namespace letsboot letsboot-queue-rabbitmq -o jsonpath="{.data.rabbitmq-password}" | base64 --decode kubectl get secret --namespace letsboot letsboot-database-postgresql -o jsonpath="{.data.postgresql-password}" | base64 --decode

 # demo: how to run busybox on kubernetes
 # this is a great way to log into a shell inside your kubernetes namespace